mayshukl/docker/README.md

-# docker
-This is Docker Repo

-# Topiccs
+# Docker

-Docker is released on 2013 by DotCloud.
+Docker is a continer based technology that is released on 2013 by DotCloud.
 It is written in GO.

 #### Why Docker
 - Faster Processes (like Develop, Build, Test, Deploy, update)
 - Loghtweight
-- Plateform Independent(No seprate setup is needed)
+- Plateform Independent(No separate setup is needed)
 - Less time to bringup a conatiner running than a sever (Useful in autohealing System )
 - Its like process, It needes kerner and very less lib to run.
 No need for full fledged OS
 #### Waht is Docker

 Docker is a container based technology.
 It runs on Linux kernel.

 #### How does is work
 - https://www.toptal.com/linux/separation-anxiety-isolating-your-system-with-linux-namespaces
 - NameSpace : Every container will run as a process